Lamia (city): Road

-Highway 1 passes close to the city, while Central Greece Highway (Highway 3) is under construction, which will start south of Lamia.
-Interurban KTEL station serves transfers to and from Lamia.
+The EO1 and EO3 roads pass through the city, with the Lamia Eastern Bypass connecting the two roads to the north east of the city: the EO38 starts from the city, heading west towards Agrinio and Thermo.
+Lamia is bypassed by the A1 motorway to the south east, and the A3 motorway (which branches off the A1 near Anthili) to the south west.
+An KTEL station serves intercity bus routes to and from Lamia.

 Bus

 The urban KTEL of the city serves the transport of the apartments and settlements of the Municipality of Lamia.
 Also, in Lamia there are several taxi "piazzas".
 City taxis are red.
 In addition, cycle paths operate within Lamia.

 Rail

 The city is served by Lamta railway station, with Regional services to Leianokladi and Stylida.

 Air transport

 Lamia Airport is located 2 kilometres from the Old Lamia-Athens National Road.
 The airport belongs to the Air Force and has no commercial or passenger traffic.
 It is used in emergency situations.
 The Aeroclub of Fthiotida also uses it for its activities.

 Administration

 The municipality Lamia was formed at the 2011 local government reform by the merger of the following 5 former municipalities, that became municipal units: